Publications

 Important vectors of viral diseases.

-black bean aphids
+black bean aphids on a bean stem

 Figure 1.
-Black bean aphids (C. DiFonzo, Michigan State University)
+Black bean aphids.
+(C. DiFonzo, Michigan State University)

 Grasshopper